penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/04_servicenow_dev_sandbox.md

 1. Configure the OAuth API endpoint as follows:
     - **Name:** `logic-apps-client`
     - **Redirect URL:** https://logic-apis-northcentralus.consent.azure-apim.net/redirect

+       (**note:** your redirect URL will depend on the region you are deployment your Azure Logic Apps Instance.
+If you deployed to a different region, you will need to update your **Redirect URL:  https://logic-apis-{azure-region}.consent.azure-apim.net/redirect**)
      - Click `Submit`

     ![Configure OAuth API Endpoint](./images/02_08_oauth_authorization_code_grant_config.png "configure oauth api endpoint")